gomeztato/QuantumCourse/README.md

 * **(NEW)**[Dense Coding](Notebooks/qiskit/Dense_Coding.ipynb).
 A first example of Dense Coding algorithm programmed on qiskit (in Collaboration with J. Mas, from University of Santiago de Compostela).
 * **(NEW)**[Deutsch-Jozsa algorithm](Notebooks/qiskit/Deutsch-Jozsa_algorithm.ipynb).
 An example of Deutsch-Jozsa algorithm.
-* **(NEW)** [Eigenvalues Hermitian Matrix] (Notebooks/qiskit/Eigenvalues_Hermitian_Matrix-Qiskit.ipynb).
+* **(NEW)**[Eigenvalues Hermitian Matrix](Notebooks/qiskit/Eigenvalues_Hermitian_Matrix-Qiskit.ipynb).
 An example of a phase estimation algorithm for an Hermitian Matrix to show how the eigenvalues are calcualted in parallel.
 Usefull to understand HHL algorithm later.
 * **(NEW)**[Find_Edge](Notebooks/qiskit/Find_Edge_qiskit.ipynb).
 An example of using Quantum Paralelism to calculate the edges of one image
 * **(NEW)**[Phase Estimation](Notebooks/qiskit/Phase_estimation-Qiskit.ipynb).
 An example of phase estimation algorithm.
 * **(NEW)**[Quantum Fourier Transform](Notebooks/qiskit/QFT.ipynb).
 A simple example about what QFT.